 MS/MSDs were analyzed at the proper frequency for the number and types of samples analyzed (one pair per batch of 20 samples).
-A sample set specific MS/MSD pair was reported for the method 200.8 data using sample BBS-CCR-1 (4/13/18).
-The recovery and relative percent difference (RPD) results were within the laboratory specified acceptance criteria.
+Three sample set specific MS/MSD pairs were reported, two for the method 200.8 data using samples BBS-CCR-1 and BBS-CCR-BW2; and one for the method 6010B data using sample BBS-CCR-2.
+The recovery and relative percent difference (RPD) results were within the laboratory specified acceptance criteria, with the following exceptions.